 I hear famous chefs saying 'use what’s in season', 'use seasonal ingredients’ all the time.
-But, that’s been the tradition since centuries I guess.
+But, that’s been the tradition since centuries.
 It’s not just an in-thing.
-If you take a look at your cuisines, you’ll know that’s true.
+If you take a look at your cuisine, you’ll know that’s true.

 In India summer is when raw jackfruits, raw mangoes, ripe mangoes, ripe jackfruits are in season.
-And our ancestors did use them in abundance while they were in season.
-These seasonal veggies were used to prepare a variety of dishes & were included in their diet in very way possible.
+And our ancestors used them in abundance while they were in season.
+These seasonal veggies were used to prepare a variety of dishes & were included in their diet in every way possible.

 When I came to think of that, I remembered this delicious, sweet, spicy, side dish that my grandpa absolutely loved.
 A mango dish called as ambe sukke in Konkani.
 Ambo in Konkani means mango and sukke refers to a dry side dish in Konkani.

 Ripe mangoes that are in season are added to a coconut gravy that’s spicy, sweet and tangy to make a hearty lunch.
 Coconut is available in abundance in coastal Karnataka throughout the year.
 So, simple ingredients that were readily available were put together to make this delicious dish.
-I simply admire the way our cuisines come into being over the years.
+I simply admire the way our ancestors cooked and our cuisines came into being.

 Here’s the recipe for this age old dish, ambe sukke in Konkani.

 Let’s prepare the sweet, spicy, tangy masala first.
 And to do that:

 Put together the dish:

 If you’re making this dish for many & are in short of ripe mangoes, then you can use field marrow (also known as Mangalore cucumber, Malabar cucumber) along with ripe mangoes to make this dish or chop mangoes into many pieces.
 This is an age old trick my granny's used to feed our big fat family.